bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kertesz.md

 * Although his interests were broad, including music, history, philosophy and literature, Kertész chose to make his career in mathematics.
 * His scientific career was substantially influenced by Tibor Szele, one of the most outstanding Hungarian mathematicians, whose personality and achievements attracted Kertész' interest in modern algebra.
 * Kertész graduated from Kossuth Lajos University in Debrecen in 1952 and continued to undertake research there.
-* Andor and Ilona had two children, Andor Kertész (born 8 March 1956) and Gabriella Kertész (born 27 December 1959), both of whom went on to be awarded doctorates and become academics.
 * Kertész was transferred to the University of Szeged in 1953.
 * This move did not last long and soon Kertész was back in Debrecen.
 * Kertész defended his thesis entitled Operator modules and semi-simple rings in 1954.